junagrole/ptn_reference_wiki/PtN Story/Incidents/DisSea explosion.md

   - mystery
   - dissea
-Short: An explosion in the DisSea contaminates much of the city and reveals BR000 N.F.: 84
+Short: An explosion in the DisSea contaminates much of the city and reveals BR000
+Minor: false
+Kind: Black Ring
+N.F.: 84
 Month: 12
 Day: 22
-State: created
+State: Created
 Content: Incident
-Category: Black Ring
-Minor: false
 ---
 In N.F.
 84.12.22 an explosion occurred in the [[DisSea]] region.
 Spreading [[Mania]] across the city.
 The initial explosion resulted in at least 97,231 [[Maniacs]].